The Bridge (2011 TV series): MalaysiaSingapore

 The series features Bront Palarae (Malaysia) and Rebecca Lim (Singapore).
 It was first broadcast on 26 November 2018 on HBO Asia—outside Malaysia territory—, alongside a simulcast on the same day on Malaysia's NTV7.
 The series is also streamed exclusively on Viu.
 In August 2019, HBO renewed the series for a second season.

 GermanyAustria

-The German/Austrian series Der Pass (2019) features Julia Jentsch and Nicholas Ofczarek.
+The German/Austrian series Der Pass (English: The Pass) (2019) features Julia Jentsch and Nicholas Ofczarek.
 The plot, with a body discovered on a mountain pass between the two countries, was discussed by Lars Blomgren, The Bridge executive producer, at a panel discussion at the 2018 Gothenburg Film Festival.
 The 8-episode season premiered on 17 January 2019 on Sky Deutschland.